The previous chapter may be worth reading first if you have not already done so. To access the previous chapter, click the button below.

 “Society?”
 Apricot barked.
 “What society?”

-A cocked head accompanies Shiori as he bends forward.
+Shiori cocked his head and leaned forward.
 “You’re not the only one who hunts these creatures.
 As I recall, I had clarified that earlier.
 In fact, quite a few of us do that.
 I must admit, you were reckless when you started out.”

 Apricot blushed.
 “Thank you for the compliment.”